Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 It's recommended to answer `y` to all questions.

 Section 3 - **Installing Home Assistant**

-Installing Home Assistant in Proxmox has been made very simple with an excellent script created by @tteck.
-Information about the script can be found [HERE](https://tteck.github.io/Proxmox/) on his Github page.

 3.1) To run the Home Assistant OS VM install script, copy and paste the following command into the Proxmox Shell.